-Automatic functional ECO is to find non-equivalent points in the logic cone under ECO, minimize the "Fix Scope" as shown in Figure 1 by finding the proper non-equivalent boundary points.
+Automatic functional ECO is to find non-equivalent points in the logic cone under ECO, minimize the "Fix Scope" as shown in the Figure 1 by finding the proper non-equivalent boundary points.

 If the initial Fix Scope is smaller, the tool can normally do better.
 There is practical way to reduce the initial Fix Scope size.